 Marita: The beginning of the week is always better than the end of the week.
 And probably the first half of the school term is always easier than the second half.

 Bobby: What we’ve actually noticed is that if he doesn’t have a good decent sleep, then it becomes a bit more difficult.
 However if he has a good sleep and wakes up in the morning, and everything’s the way it’s structured for him to do – he gets up, goes to the toilet, gets dressed, has breakfast, brushes his teeth – then he becomes more of an actual child that just goes along with it and knows what the next steps are.

 Marie: I just try and be incredibly organised, but other people come into the equation and life just isn’t always like that.
 You know, so I can try and be as organised as possible, and have things ready at exactly the same time every day, so: have the same breakfast ready at the same time, his clothes in the same place and the bathroom available for him to use at exactly the same time as other mornings.
 But if that doesn’t work, he panics.

-Rachel (mother of 4 children, 3 with autism): One thing I did notice, when we first started noticing differences in Dominic, was that rigidness in needing things the same.
+Rachel (mother of 4 children, including 3 autistic children): One thing I did notice, when we first started noticing differences in Dominic, was that rigidness in needing things the same.
 If I drove a different way somewhere, even before he was verbal, he would cry.
 And then I sort of figured OK when I do things differently, he can’t cope with that.
 So, I’m going to do things differently all the time, so he needs to learn to cope.
 Not to be mean, but to teach him that it’s OK to do things differently some days.
 So it’s trying to find that balance between how much routine keeps me sane, and how much routine keeps them sane without pandering to the… unnecessary sort of, like, rigidness.